 “He’s always getting in trouble!

 It’s easy to regard others by the label they have already been given.
-The ‘trouble maker’ who had always struggled to tow the line at school – it’s easy to write him off as someone who will always make things difficult.
+The ‘trouble maker’ who has always gotten in trouble at school – it’s easy to write him off as someone who is just making things difficult.

-It’s easy to just tell my girls to ignore him, to make sure they are doing the right thing and not worry about anyone else, but I don’t think that really helps them.
+It’s easy to just tell my girls to ignore him, to make sure they are doing the right thing and not worry about anyone else, but if I do that I am missing out on an opportunity to teach compassion.

 “Why do you think he does that?
 Why is he silly all the time?”
 I ask.